renpy/renpy/sphinx/source/screens.rst

 All user interface statements take the following common properties:

 `at`
-    A transform, or list of transforms, that are applied to this displayable.
+    A transform, or list of transforms, that are used to wrap this displayable.
+The show, hide, replace, and replaced external events are delivered to a transform if and only if it is added directly to the screen.

+    For example, if a vbox is wrapped in a transform, and added directly to the screen, then events are delivered to that transform.
+But if a transform wraps a textbutton that is added to the vbox, this second transform is not given events.

 `id`
     An identifier for the user-interface statement.
 When a screen is shown, property values can be supplied for the displayables with a given identifier.
 Some screens will require that a displayable with a given identifier is created.

     By default, the id is automatically-generated.

 `style`
     The name of the style applied to this displayable.
 This may be a